gardener/gardener/docs/development/logging.md

 ```
 Logger names are hierarchical.
 You can make use of it, where controllers are composed of multiple "subcontrollers", e.g., `controller.shoot.hibernation` or `controller.shoot.maintenance`.

-Using the global logger `logf.Log` directly is discouraged and should be rather exceptional, because it makes correlating logs with code harder.
+Using the global logger `logf.Log` directly is discouraged and should be rather exceptional because it makes correlating logs with code harder.
 Preferably, all parts of the code should use some named logger.

 ### Reconciler Loggers